BhawnaGupta25/BhawnaGupta25/README.md

 - 👋 Hi, I’m @BhawnaGupta25
-- 👀 I’m interested in MySQL and Python
+- 👀 I’m interested in Research and Data Analystics
-- 🌱 I’m currently learning Python
+- 🌱 I know Python, MySQL
-- 💞️ I’m looking to learning.
 - 📫 How to reach me BhawnaGupta25

 <!---